kontena/kontena/docs/core-concepts/technology.md

 > MongoDB is an open-source, document database designed for ease of development and scaling.

 MongoDB is used as a persistent storage in the master daemon.
-We did choose MongoDB because of flexibility, tooling and relatively simple scaling.
+We chose to use MongoDB because of its flexibility, tooling and relatively simple scaling.

 ## cAdvisor